 - itchiness around the vein

-- pronounced pain in legs after long periods of sitting or standing
+- pronounced pain in your legs after long periods of sitting or standing

 Varicose veins are rarely a serious condition.
 If you have fears about blood clots or closed veins, know that varicose and spider veins are superficial; your body relies on much deeper vessels and veins for blood flow.